NYSCF-Supported Research Leads to Successful Phase 2 Clinical Trial for ALSNews

 “This is the first clinical trial for ALS that was designed using data based on an iPSC model of ALS and was possible in part due to the availability of a biomarker in people living with disease that measures excitability of motor neurons, also characterized in the iPSC model,” said Lucie Bruijn, PhD, MBA, chief scientist, The ALS Association.

-Moving treatments out the lab and into the clinic is NYSCF’s ultimate goal, and we look forward to supporting further studies that leverage the power of stem cells to make this possible.
+Moving treatments out of the lab and into the clinic is NYSCF’s ultimate goal, and we look forward to supporting further studies that leverage the power of stem cells to make this possible.